The Best Area To Stay In Tokyo For First Time Visitors: Ultimate Guide

 In this quick guide, I'll help you pick the best neighborhood, go over the top areas for first-timers, and give you my top recommendations for where to stay.

-No time to read the entire article?
-The #1 best area to stay in Tokyo for first time visitors is Shinjuku for its transportation options, numerous main attractions, and walkability.
+Short on Time?
+The #1 best area to stay in Tokyo for first time visitors is Shinjuku, and my FAVORITE hotel is Tokyu Stay Shinjuku for the in-room washer/dryers and great location!

 The Best Area to Stay in Tokyo for First Time Visitors